Fr3d/camect-ha/README.md

 - Individual camera alert control
 - Automatic addition of cameras added to the Hub
 - Appropriate device statuses of cameras and switches if a camera goes offline
-- Continues to send events received from Camect's event bus to Home Assistant's
+- Continues to receive events from Camect's event bus to utilise within Home Assistant

 ## Installation ##
 Using [HACS](https://hacs.xyz/) to install is the recommended method.
 Add the URL for this repo as a custom repository, and then install it using the Explore & Download button.